Universal links

 Using universal links with old Mobile SDKs

-The following issues on mobile devices will arise while using universal links with our old Mobile SDK (Android SDK version below 2.4.0, iOS SDK version below 2.3.0):
+The following issues on mobile devices arise while using universal links with old mobile SDKs (Android SDK below 2.4.0, iOS SDK below 2.3.0):

-3. The Mobile SDK will track only plain session_start
+- The mobile SDK will track only plain

-Therefore, we strongly recommend to switch to our newest SDK to avoid these issues.
+We recommend switching to the newest SDK to avoid these issues.

 Tracked event

-• Mobile SDK must be properly integrated into your application (this includes calling additional methods to handle the clicks, see above),
+- Mobile SDK must be properly integrated into your application.
+This includes calling additional methods to handle clicks.

-• Your website server must allow (not remove) the Bloomreach Engagement parameter prefixed xnpe_ (read more about URL parameters used by the JS SDK).
+- Your website server must allow (not remove) the Bloomreach Engagement parameter prefixed

-For example, if the universal link drives traffic to a website not integrated with our SDK, no campaign click event will be tracked.
+For example, if the universal link drives traffic to a website not integrated with our SDK, no campaign click event is tracked.

-The campaign event with status=clicked should be the same when tracked from the redirect links via the cdn.exponea.com backend and when tracked from the universal links API.
+The campaign event with status=clicked should be the same when tracked from the redirect links via the cdn.exponea.com and when tracked from universal links API.
 However, there are some known differences:

-• campaign.user-agent - There are differences in what browser user-agent is detected by our Javascript SDK and CDN redirect backend.
-Universal links do not track any user agent because the user is redirected to your app.
+campaign.url: When tracked from universal links, Bloomreach Engagement doesn't know which UTM attributes were added by the user and which by Bloomreach Engagement automatically.
+In this case, Bloomreach Engagement tracks all UTM attributes.campaign.user-agent: There are differences in what browser user-agent is detected by our JavaScript SDK and CDN redirect backend.
+Universal links don't track any user agent because the user is redirected to your app.- Links aren't redirected via

 Using universal links

-After successfully configuring your system to comply with the requirements, using the universal links feature is as easy as adding your link to your project's settings.
+After successfully configuring your system to comply with the requirements, using the universal links feature is straightforward.

 The following steps will get you there:

-1. Go to settings by clicking on the cogwheel located in the top right corner, as highlighted in the picture.
+- Go to Settings by clicking the cogwheel in the top right corner.

-3. At the bottom of the page, you will find the Universal Links section, where you can add your redirect links.
+- At the bottom of the page, find the Universal Links section where you can add your redirect links.

-Hovering over the warning sign will tell you what went wrong with your link.
-Use this to troubleshoot this either with your technicians or our online support.
+Hover over the warning sign to see what went wrong with your link.
+Use this information to troubleshoot with your technicians or contact our support.